 A wedding photographer is undoubtedly a critical part of the wedding equation.
-He or she is the one who captures those amazing moments that newlywed couples will cherish for the rest of their lives, commemorates those memorable moments, and helps the bride and groom feel great and timeless about how they look on their big day.
+They will capture the amazing moments that newlywed couples will cherish for the rest of their lives, all while making the lucky couple look and feel their best.

 Unfortunately, wedding photography doesn’t come without its share of troubles.
-These five tactics can cause the novice, unprofessional, or even an overly creative photographer to entirely unintentionally ruin a couple’s special day.
+These five pitfalls can cause the novice, unprofessional, or even an overly creative photographer to entirely unintentionally ruin a couple’s special day.
 Don’t worry — we’ll provide solutions so to avoid these mistakes.

-1. The photographer didn’t communicate with the bride and groom ahead of time about what they wanted.
+1. The photographer didn’t communicate with the couple ahead of time to learn about their desired photos.

 Best-Case Photographer Solution: Have a final consultation with the bride and groom a week to a few days before the wedding.
 Make sure you take note of any specific poses they want and ways you can rope them into an optimal photo-taking mindset.